Air pollution is one environmental health hazard most people are aware of, but indoor air pollution isn't as widely known.

 - Ironically, many “fragrance-free” detergents have scent masking agents that are just as toxic as fragrances!

-- Second-hand smoke from your neighbors, workers, and service people coming in your home who have smoked on break
+- Second-hand smoke from your neighbors, workers, and service people coming in your home who have tobacco smoke on their clothing from a smoke break

 - Pesticides from lawn and garden chemicals, even if you don't use them, your neighbors, parks, and businesses do